funkylarma/ERG-Workouts/README.md

 As with similar workouts, the goal is to improve both your aerobic efficiency and aerobic power.

-By working very hard for brief intervals and then only recovering for very short periods of time, these microintervals can be highly effective at improving your ability to sustain & repeat efforts well above FTP.
+By working very hard for brief intervals and then only recovering for very short periods of time, these micro intervals can be highly effective at improving your ability to sustain & repeat efforts well above FTP.

 This improved aerobic capacity & power can also raise your sustainable power and gradually increase your FTP.